lbnl-science-it/cborg-web/content/english/pages/api_examples.md

             messages = [
                 {
                     "role": "user",
-                    "content": "What is the Lawrence Berkeley National Laboratory?"
+                    "content": "What letter comes after A?"
                 }
             ],
             temperature=0.0 # Optional: set model temperature to control amount of variance in response